replicatedhq/replicated-docs/docs/reference/replicated-cli-installing.md

         replicated/vendor-cli --help
       ```

-1. <Verify/>

 ## Authenticate with an Application Slug and API Token {#auth}

-To authenticate and begin using the replicated CLI, you need an API token and the application slug.
+To authenticate and begin using the replicated CLI, you need to provide an API token and the application slug.

+To authenticate with the replicated CLI:

 1. <PrereqToken/>